kamranahmedse/developer-roadmap/src/data/projects/log-archive-tool.md

 ---
 title: 'Log Archive Tool'
-description: 'Build a tool to archive logs from the CLI.'
+description: 'Build a tool to archive logs from the CLI with the date and time.'
 isNew: false
 sort: 2
 difficulty: 'beginner'